Ashmoon32/AshMoon-Nutshell/README.md

-SocialMini - Social Media Platform
+AshMoon Nutshell - Social Media Platform

 A lightweight, full-stack social media application inspired by Facebook.
 Built with PHP (Native), MySQL, and styled with Tailwind CSS.